 FAQs

-• The proposals for Light Valley Solar have been put forward by Island Green Power, a leading developer of renewable energy projects specialising in utility-scale solar and battery storage systems.
+• Established in 2013, Island Green Power (IGP) is a leading developer of renewable energy projects and battery storage systems.

 • The proposals for Light Valley Solar include areas of land north and west of Selby in North Yorkshire.
 The project comprises five site panel areas, located in rural areas between Monk Fryston, Hambleton and Escrick.
 A 500 MWac grid connection to the transmission network has been secured at National Grid’s Monk Fryston substation.